michaeldegroot/sails-docs/concepts/Assets/TaskAutomation.md

 ];

 // We change this glob pattern to include all files in
-// the templates/ direcotry that end in the extension .hbs var templateFilesToInject = [
+// the templates/ directory that end in the extension .hbs var templateFilesToInject = [
   'templates/**/*.hbs'
 ];